spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 - Other interfaces, such as those that Multus grants, may use a bridge interface for the purposes of live migration.

+- All VM instances must have an evictionStrategy

 # Prerequisites

 - VMs that use a Persistent Volume Claim (PVC) must have a shared ReadWriteMany (RWX) access mode.

-- A VM’s pod network cannot use a bridge interface.
-Disable the bridge interface on the pod network.
+- A VM’s pod network cannot use a Bridge interface.
+Disable the default Bridge interface on the pod network.

 <InfoBox>